CPI at COP25

 However, given that blended finance is still often seen as being on the innovative edge of financing, the questions now are around scale and speed.
 Can public capital leverage the economic transformation needed?

-This COP side event, co-organized by Climate Policy Initiative, the Global Innovation Lab for Climate Finance, and IDFC member organizations, will bring together leaders in blended finance from the public and private sector to share lessons learned.
-Participants should expect to come away from the session with an enhanced understanding of blended finance tools and challenges, and the opportunity to network with leading initiatives to build partnerships.
+This COP side event, co-organized by Climate Policy Initiative, the Global Innovation Lab for Climate Finance, and IDFC member organizations, brought together leaders in blended finance from the public and private sector to share lessons learned.
+Participants walked away from the session with an enhanced understanding of blended finance tools and challenges, and the opportunity to network with leading initiatives to build partnerships.

-This event will include a Lab instrument showcase, in which Lab proponents will give an overview of innovative financial instruments they are rolling out to drive critical investment to action on climate change using blended finance solutions, followed by a high-level panel discussion that will react to the instrument presentations, and expand on the utility of blended finance solutions.
+This event included a Lab instrument showcase, in which Lab proponents gave an overview of innovative financial instruments they are rolling out to drive critical investment to action on climate change using blended finance solutions, followed by a high-level panel discussion that will react to the instrument presentations, and expand on the utility of blended finance solutions.

 Moderator: Dr. Barbara Buchner, Executive Director, Climate Policy Initiative & Director, the Lab